reviazizu22/reviazizu22/README.md

 ## About Me

-I'm a 4th-semester Instrumentation Engineering student at Institut Teknologi Sepuluh Nopember (ITS), with a background in industrial automation from vocational school and hands-on internship experience in PLC systems, panel wiring, and IoT sensor integration.
+I'm a D4 Instrumentation Engineering student at Institut Teknologi Sepuluh Nopember (ITS), focusing on industrial automation and control systems.
+Hands-on experience in industrial panel wiring and PLC programming through internships at PT Granitor System APAC and Microthings.
+Currently active as Lab Assistant at Lab Instrumentation and Control ITS.

-Right now I'm focused on bridging traditional instrumentation with AI-based control — whether that's implementing ANFIS algorithms on embedded hardware, or developing full-stack sensor systems from scratch.
+I enjoy working where hardware meets real-world systems — building things that actually run in industry.
+Open for discussion about industrial automation and control systems.

 Outside the lab, I play music and think a lot about how systems — technical or otherwise — are designed to work together.